 Step 2: Know target audience and expectations

 Knowing your target audiences and what their expectations are strongly affects the shape and outcome of the THESIS BowTie methodology.
 Three key possible audiences that could affect the shape of a bowtie are operators/managers, or the front-line employees who would be the casualties from a major accident, the employees who maintain the associated barriers to prevent major accidents from occurring and managers who have to provide care and support to families if a loss occurs; safety professionals; and regulators.

 Step 3: Use an expert team to build a bowtie diagram

 As in all hazard analysis methods, the right team must be in place.
 The team should consist of an experienced group of personnel with specific, practical knowledge and expertise (e.g. technical, operational, managerial, process backgrounds) and bowtie facilitators (a conductor and a recorder).
 With the correct team in place, in a facilitated workshop environment, the bowtie approach can be followed in a logical manner.

 Helping Your Business or Educational Institution

 ABS Group's experienced THESIS team can assist organizations with understanding how to develop key performance indicators, management procedures and competence programs using the Bowtie methodology and THESIS applications.
-Areas where our software solution can help your business include:
+Areas where our risk management software solution can help your organization include: